Surgery Success – How To Get What You Want From Your Hospital Visit

 III.
 Two Kinds of Hospital Surgery

 There are basically two kinds of hospital surgery.
-Either you can schedule it, and prepare for it.
-Or it comes as a surprise, as an emergency.
+One type allows you to schedule it, and prepare for it.
+The other comes as a surprise, as an emergency.

 In 2017 I happened to have both types of hospital surgery.
 You may be one of those people who find checklists like the above to be boring or impersonal.
 They prefer to prepare by knowing what the experience is like, first-hand.
 Therefore, for those who find that useful, I’m happy to share my adventures with you.